 The Normans were veritable warriors who used different offensive techniques during warfare.
 They borrowed the raiding prowess of their ancestors, the Vikings, as well as from different other cultures.

-Such an army comprised of a large number of foot soldiers who were heavily clad, a sizable number of knights and noble warriors who rode on horseback as well as a contingent of archers.
+Such an army comprised a large number of foot soldiers who were heavily clad, a sizable number of knights and noble warriors who rode on horseback as well as a contingent of archers.

 During the Battle of Hastings fought between Normans and Anglo-Saxons, the Norman archery proved decisive in concluding the battle in favour of the invading Norman force.

 Early castles built by the Normans were of the motte-and-bailey type.
 These were not very durable but proved crucial in cementing Normans’ control in England following the defeat of Anglo-Saxon forces.

 In time, Normans began building huge stone castles with iconic circular arches and stone keeps.
 These defensive structures helped the Normans establish their control definitively in Britain and later in Wales as well as other neighbouring regions.

 The Shield was a very common part of the Norman soldiers’ defence.
 Normans usually used shields which were kite-like in shape and made of wood.

-The Spear was a very commonly used Norman weapon, both by the infantry and the cavalry.
-The Normans constructed light-weight spears with iron heads which they could wield with speed and agility.
+The Normans constructed lightweight spears with iron heads that they could wield with speed and agility.
 These spears were used in a downward movement, held above the head.

 The Norman sword was typically long and used for a strike to the head, cutting down to the chest of the enemy warrior.